pslucas0212/Configuring-External-DNS-and-DHCP-for-Satellite/README.md

  ```
  # sudo firewall-cmd --list-all
  ```
  Setup system Clock with chrony.
 I have a local time server that my systems use for synching time.
-Type the following command to check the the time synch status.
+Type the following command to check the time sync status.
  ```
  # chronyc sources -v
  ```